Volcanic Gold provides exploration update

-At Banderas the planned drill program has been suspended while the Company works on access agreements with an adjoining community.
-The Company has access agreements in place with the community covering the drill project at Banderas, but further consultation and work is required with an adjoining community to ensure the benefits of the project are spread out and all affected communities in the area consent.
+The Company is working on access agreements with an adjoining community prior to commencing any drilling at Banderas.
+Access agreements are in place with the community covering the drill project.
+Further consultation work is required with an adjoining community to ensure the benefits of the project are spread out and all affected communities in the area consent.
+Further news on developments at Banderas will be released as progress is made.

 Bruce Smith, M.Sc.
 (Geology), a member of the Australian Institute of Geoscientists, is Volcanic’s Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
 Mr. Smith has 27 years of mineral exploration experience and has prepared and approved the technical information contained in this news release.